Kotlin Help

 An opt-in requirement can have one of two severity levels:

 • RequiresOptIn.Level.ERROR.
 Opt-in is mandatory.
 Otherwise, the code that uses marked API won't compile.
-Default level.
+This is the default level.

 • RequiresOptIn.Level.WARNING.
 Opt-in is not mandatory, but advisable.
 Without it, the compiler raises a warning.